Types Of Glass Block Windows With Sizes And Designs

 For homes with a southern-facing front, these blocks collect the heat between the two sealed layers of glass and hold the heat even after the sun goes down.
 This is a great energy saver in winter.

-If a home is located in a warm climate with mostly sunny days, specially-made glass blocks have solar heat reduction properties and carry the ENERGY STAR® seal.
+If a home is located in a warm climate with mostly sunny days, specially-made glass blocks have solar heat reduction properties and carry the ENERGY STARยฎ seal.
 Many of these blocks are energy efficient and made with sun-blocking glass to prevent the surface from fading or cracking from extreme temperatures.

 Basement glass-block windows are secure and private and come with vents for air circulation if needed.
 A basement always needs extra light, and these windows save on the energy required to light a basement.

-Modern Glass-Blocks
+Modern Styles

 Today, glass blocks come with stylish designs built into the surface, such as circles, waves, square patterns, swirls, and combined textures.
+Creating a window with mixed sizes and different patterns and changing the window’s overall shape makes for modern designs.

 Glass blocks are not limited to squared-off shapes such as windows.
 Existing window cutouts on a home can be shaped to match a custom design.
 The combinations are limitless

-Colored Glass-Blocks
+Colored Glass

 With the addition of colored blocks, windows are not limited to the typical frosted or etched glass.
 Windows on exterior walls complement a home’s design when a few random color blocks are added to exterior windows.

 A sporadic color, such as a row of one color that matches the home’s colors or any other custom-picked color scheme, creates a focal point that accents the home’s look and appeal.
+Colored glass blocks also add artistic flair to bathrooms by interweaving color in the windows.
+Custom-colored blocks can be ordered to match the room’s dรฉcor.

-Where to Use Glass-Block As Windows
+Where to Use Block Style Windows

-Basement Windows – These sturdy and durable windows provide much-needed light in a dark basement, providing security and moisture protection.
+Basement Windows โ These sturdy and durable windows provide much-needed light in a dark basement, providing security and moisture protection.

-Bathroom Window – There’s no better way to add extra light to a bathroom than with glass block windows that provide privacy and natural light.
-However, be aware that glass blocks are not 100% private when it’s dark outside and the light is turned on.
+Bathroom Window โ There’s no better way to add extra light to a bathroom than with glass block windows that provide privacy and natural light.
+However, be aware that glass blocks are not 100% private when itโs dark outside and the light is turned on.

-Window in Shower – A shower typically has no window, and bathroom light fixtures are not appropriate to hang over a shower stall or bathtub where water and electricity don’t mix.
+Window in Shower โ A shower typically has no window, and bathroom light fixtures are not appropriate to hang over a shower stall or bathtub where water and electricity don’t mix.
 These blocks in any design and size, are the best way to add light and even warmth in the shower.

-Alternatives to Glass-Block As Windows
+Alternatives to Glass-Blocks

 Glass block windows also come made from acrylics manufactured using innovative polymers with UV inhibitors included in the material.
 These acrylic blocks have little fading and yellowing and are much lighter than glass blocks.
 They’re also easier to install.